tenta-browser/chromium-crosswalk/net/docs/crash-course-in-net-internals.md

 fun and exciting effects on underway network activity.
 Network changes log a top level NETWORK_CHANGED event.
 Suspend events are currently not logged.

-* URL_REQUEST_DELEGATE / DELEGATE_INFO events mean a URL_REQUEST is blocked on a
+* URL_REQUEST_DELEGATE_\* / NETWORK_DELEGATE_\* / DELEGATE_INFO events mean a
-URLRequest::Delegate or the NetworkDelegate, which are implemented outside the network stack.
+URL_REQUEST is blocked on a URLRequest::Delegate or the NetworkDelegate, which are implemented outside the network stack.
 A request will sometimes be CANCELED here for reasons known only to the delegate.
 Or the delegate may cause a hang.
 In general, to debug issues related to delegates, one needs to figure out which method of which object is causing the problem.
 The object may be the a NetworkDelegate, a ResourceThrottle, a ResourceHandler, the ResourceLoader itself, or the ResourceDispatcherHost.

 * Sockets are often reused between requests.
 If a request is on a stale (reused) socket, what was the previous request that used the socket, how long